adapter-hub/adapters/adapter_docs/training.md

 ## AdapterTrainer
-Similar to the Trainer class provided by huggingface, adapter-transformers has an AdapterTrainer class.
+Similar to the Trainer class provided by huggingface, adapter-transformers provides an AdapterTrainer class.
 This class is intended for training adapters.
-The Trainer class should be used to fully fine-tune models.
+The Trainer class should still be used to fully fine-tune models.
 To train adapters with the AdapterTrainer class, simply initialize it the same way you would initialize the Trainer class e.g.:

 ```python